microsoft/IoT-For-Beginners/3-transport/lessons/1-location-tracking/virtual-device-gps-sensor.md

 1. Add the following code below this to read from the serial port and print the values to the console:

     ```python
-    def print_gps_data(line):
+    def printGPSData(line):
         print(line.rstrip())

     while True:
         line = serial.readline().decode('utf-8')

         while len(line) > 0:
-            print_gps_data(line)
+            printGPSData(line)
             line = serial.readline().decode('utf-8')

         time.sleep(1)
     ```

-    A function called `print_gps_data` is defined that prints out the line passed to it to the console.
+    A function called `printGPSData` is defined that prints out the line passed to it to the console.

     Next the code loops forever, reading as many lines of text as it can from the serial port in each loop.
-It calls the `print_gps_data` function for each line.
+It calls the `printGPSData` function for each line.

     After all the data has been read, the loop sleeps for 1 second, then tries again.